0xBlueshiftLabs/MEV-Bot/README.md

 If Z/X < 1 then the pool is undercollateralized and a profitable arbitrage opportunity may be possible.

+## Targeting Specific CDPs
+Potential for a pure math solution, implemented on-chain.
+For now, off-chain algorithm used.
+Looping `BorrowMath.givenPercent()` whilst varying the `assetOut` argument to get the changes in `x, y, z` values of the pool and therefore the new CDP of the pool.
+This will determine the optimal amount of asset token to borrow from the credit pool, from which we can calculate the amount of collateral token to flash loan from Uniswap.

+A binary search algorithm seemed appropriate for this as average performance is O(log n).

 ## Minimising Fees